Research catalogue

 Decomposing the Capability Overhang: Access, Agency, and the Geography of AI Adoption

-Extends the AI Matrix framework into a geographic and organizational analysis of why AI capability accumulates unevenly.
-The capability overhang — the gap between what AI can do and what organizations actually do with it — is explained by the access-agency distinction, not by technology availability alone.
+Extends the AI Matrix into a geographic and organizational analysis of why AI capability accumulates unevenly.
+The capability overhang is explained by the access-agency distinction, not technology availability alone.

 2026 · Governance